federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

 Try to respond quickly to incidents.
 A late response looks a lot like no response at all and can harm the GNOME community's reputation.
 Use a simple general statement about the kind of behavior involved.

-For example: "$COMMUNITY does not condone $BEHAVIOR. $BEHAVIOR violates the GNOME online Code of Conduct.
+For example: "$COMMUNITY does not condone $BEHAVIOR. $BEHAVIOR violates the GNOME Code of Conduct.
 We take harassment seriously and respond to reports of it quickly and firmly."

 If the incident has been dealt with at the event, it may be appropriate to make a short announcement at the next plenary, something like: "<thing> happened.
 This was a violation of our policy.
 We apologize for this.
 We have taken <action>.
 This is a good time for all attendees to review our policy at <location>.
 If anyone would like to discuss this further they can <contact us somehow>."

 ## Transparency reports

-Once every three months, the GNOME online Code of Conduct committee will provide a public transparency report about the resolved and ongoing reports it has handled.
+Once every three months, the GNOME Code of Conduct committee will provide a public transparency report about the resolved and ongoing reports it has handled.
 The committee may decide to delay a transparency report if the timing of releasing a transparency report would jeopardize the privacy of the reporter, the reported person, or third-party witnesses.

 The transparency reports will remove any information about the reporter and the reported person.
 If there is no way to anonymize the report without revealing the identity of the reporter or the reported person, the transparency report will simply note that a report was made.
 If no reports have been made in the specified time period, the transparency report will state that.